 \subsection{Incorporating context}

-Typically, in practice, a sentence written by a GLM depends on the previous sentence or another context affecting the GLM's state.
-The effect of the context on the perplexity may be quite significant due to the lack of ergodicity and slow convergence of the LPPT to its limiting value.
+Typically, a sentence written by a GLM depends on the previous sentence or another context affecting the GLM's state.
+The effect of the context on the perplexity may be significant due to a potential lack of ergodicity in actual writings or slow convergence of the LPPT to its limiting value if such convergence occurs.
 For this reason, it appears that incorporating a context in the LPPT evaluations may increase the power of the perplexity detector over individual sentences.
-Specifically, denote the LPPT of a sentence $S = (t_1,\ldots,t_{|S|})$ and context $C$ as
+Denote the LPPT of a sentence $S = (t_1,\ldots,t_{|S|})$ and context $C$ as

-The context $C$ is usually a sequence of tokens, e.g., the sentence preceding $S$, although it may also take other forms such as the activations of the attention mechanism in transformers-based language models \cite[Chapter 11]{jurafsky2023}.

-If the policy by which $C$ is determined is also stationary (e.g., the preceding sentence policy), we can extend much of the analysis in Section~\ref{sec:IT} to use \eqref{eq:lloss_ctx} instead of \eqref{eq:LPPT_def}.
+The context $C$ is usually a sequence of tokens, e.g., the sentence preceding $S$, although it may also take other forms such as the activations of the attention mechanism in transformers-based language models \citep[Chapter 11]{jurafsky2023}.
+If the policy determining $C$ is also stationary (e.g., the preceding sentence policy), we can extend much of the analysis in Section~\ref{sec:IT} to use \eqref{eq:lloss_ctx} instead of \eqref{eq:LL_def}.